Sira0909/TUIFlashcards/README.md

 - more modes of study <br />
 - maybe word wrap eventually <br />
 - allow more than two sides to a flashcard <br />
-- more modular codebase - hooks instead of big whiles <br />
 - better configuration <br />

 <h1> DEPENDENCIES:</h1>